carmmmm/paper2kb/README.md

     nano .env
     ENTREZ_EMAIL=your@email.com
     ```

+ 4. Populate the SQLite Database (Optional but Recommended)
+    To initialize the database with example data from example_output.csv, run:
+    ```
+    python scripts/load_sqlite_db.py
+    ```

+    You’ll see a confirmation like:

+    ```
+    ✅ SQLite DB created at /absolute/path/to/paper2kb/data/outputs/paper2kb.db
+    ```

 Now you must decide whether you want to access via the StreamLit App or the CLI.